bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Come on.

-Evan: 00:44:32
+Walton: 00:44:32

 You're sending a few million `sats` you mean on `Lightning` rather than `on-chain`.

-Shinobi: 00:44:36
+Alex: 00:44:36

 You're getting abused if you're paying more for a `Lightning` payment that's not opening a channel.

-Walton: 00:44:42
+Shinobi: 00:44:42

 It's the strategy incentive of a routing node operator to maximize their revenue.

 They are going to play games where they try to tactically arrange their channels or push fee rates in one direction or another to their benefit.

-Shinobi: 00:44:56
+Alex: 00:44:56

 Then you should use a different wallet.
+That's not a good thing.

 Michael: 00:44:58

-That's not a good thing.

-Guys, seriously, an `on-chain` payment right now at 1 `sat` per `vB`(virtual byte) is how much?
+Guys, seriously, an `on-chain` payment right now at 1 `sat` per `vByte `(virtual byte) is how much?

 50 `sats` or something?